The Get in Rhythm. Stay in Rhythm.® Atrial Fibrillation Patient Conference changes lives every year. Will it change yours?

 “Excellent conference for gaining knowledge on afib.
 Great panel of doctors and speakers.
 Helpful in answering everyone’s Qs.”

-With one-third of each session devoted to Q&A, attendees had extensive opportunities to ask their questions.
+With one-third of each session devoted to Q&A, patients have extensive opportunities to ask their questions (and you will, too!).

 Mellanie True Hills, founder of StopAfib.org.